 Top Tip 1.
 Wash Clothes at a lower temperature

 Benefits of washing at 30˚c vs 40˚c.
-Washing at 30˚c uses around 38% less energy than washing at 40˚c, which is a brilliant saving.
-Lower temperatures are also good for helping to preserve colourful dyed fabrics.
+Washing at 30˚c uses around 38% less energy than washing at 40˚c.
+This is a brilliant saving.
+Lower temperatures are also good for helping to preserve colourful dyed fabrics (double benefits)

 Considering a new washing machine?
 Look carefully at energy efficiency ratings to make sure your new appliance is as efficient as possible.

 Top Tip 2.
 Draughtproof your home